-These are the steps that you should take to get your visa once your immigration document has arrived:
+These are the Steps that you should take to get your visa once your immigration document has arrived:

-STEP 1: MAKE SURE YOUR NAME AND BIRTHDATE ARE CORRECT.
+- Make sure your name and birthdate are correct.
 Occasionally errors are made and student will write birthdays as day/month/year on their application or we will accidentally spell a name incorrectly.
 While this is rare, it is important that if a mistake is made you let us know immediately as this could cause a delay or issue with your visa being approved.

-STEP 2: READ THROUGH THE FORM.
+- Read through the form.
 It is important that you read the form carefully and understand your responsibilities as an international student in the U.S. when you sign the form.

-STEP 3: MAKE AN APPOINTMENT WITH THE EMBASSY OR CONSULATE.
+- Make an appointment with the embassy or consulate.
 The best way to set an appointment with the U.S. Embassy or Consulate nearest you will vary by location.
 For a complete list of all Embassies, Consulates and Diplomatic Missions visit the U.S. State Department site at: http://www.usembassy.gov/.

 moving to only accepting online submissions of the visa application DS-160 which combines

 Please check with the Embassy or Consulate where you will be applying to ensure that you are using the correct version of the visa application form.

-A current and valid passport.
+- A current and valid passport.

 - VISA Applications (DS-160 or DS-156 and DS-157/DS-158 if applicable).

 - Photographs as specified by the Embassy or Consulate.

 - Receipt for I-901 Fee.

-Receipt or payment for Application and VISA fees as specified by the Embassy or Consulate.
+- Receipt or payment for Application and VISA fees as specified by the Embassy or Consulate.